 Previously DWR Bulletin 118 (DWR 2003) did not identify SMGB as a groundwater basin but rather recognized three smaller basins in the vicinity: Scotts Valley Basin, Felton Area Basin, and Santa Cruz Purisima Formation.
 These basins did not accurately reflect the groundwater supply resources supporting the North Santa Cruz County communities.
-SVWD with a support from SLVWD and County prepared a boundary modification request that was submitted to DWR in January 2016 and approved in August 2016.
+SVWD with support from SLVWD and County prepared a boundary modification request that was submitted to DWR in January 2016.

 The three agencies, SVWD, SLVWD, and County, are committed to working with each other and engage other stakeholders in forming a GSA and developing a GSP after the State approves the boundary modification request.

 Prior Basin Management Activities